 Appointments and Rescheduling

-During the national health emergency due to the novel coronavirus (COVID-19), our multidisciplinary cerebral palsy (CP) clinics and non-urgent in-person visits are suspended.
+During the national health emergency due to the novel coronavirus (COVID-19), our multidisciplinary cerebral palsy (CP) clinics are provided via telehealth or in a hybrid format with only two providers face-to-face and the other providers participating via video.

-This decision coincides with national and state recommendations to limit patient exposure to medical settings for non-essential matters.
+This decision coincides with national and state recommendations to ensure social distancing as much as possible, even in medical settings.

-Although most of the CP team is working remotely, we are still available for your questions or concerns.
-We will offer you the opportunity for a voice or video visit (telemedicine).
+Although some of the CP team is working remotely, we are still available for your questions or concerns.

 Our telephone number for the physician office or to schedule appointments is 513-636-7480.
 You can also ask questions via MyChart.
 For help from our service coordinators, you can still call 513-803-GoCP (513-803-4627).